 - Talk with your partner about sex and the positive and negative effects of menopause.

 - Physical changes may slow your reaction times.
 Plan for slow, lingering sessions of lovemaking.

 - Try sexual activities that don’t involve vaginal penetration, such as oral sex, sexual aids and mutual masturbation.

 - Regular masturbation helps to improve blood flow and muscle tone.

 - Wash your vulva with warm water rather than soap, which can further dry and irritate the tissues.
 Sorbolene or Vaseline may provide some moisture if your vulva is dry.

-- If vaginal dryness persists, try sweet almond oil, olive oil or water-based vaginal lubricants, which are available from pharmacists and supermarkets.
+- If vaginal dryness persists, try sweet almond oil, olive oil or water-based vaginal lubricants.
+These are available from pharmacists and supermarkets.

-- Vaginal preparations of oestrogen creams, tablets and pessaries (inserted into the vagina) or hormone replacement therapy can help manage vaginal dryness.
+- Vaginal preparations of oestrogen creams, tablets and pessaries (inserted into the vagina) or MHT can help manage vaginal dryness.
 Talk with your doctor.

-- Exercise regularly and eat a healthy diet to maintain an appropriate weight for your height.
+- Exercise regularly and eat a healthy diet.

-- Relationship or sexual counselling may help resolve problems with partners.
+- Relationship or sexual counselling may help resolve problems between partners.